influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 | ------ | -------: |
 | OK     | 172      |

-`pivot()` creates columns for each unique value in the `_value` column and then assigns the associated duration as the column value.
+`pivot()` creates columns for each unique value in the `_value` column, and then assigns the associated duration as the column value.
 The output of the pivot operation is:

 | NOK | OK  |